paolaUWB/DR16Q/README.md

     - contains all files relevant to the 40 DR9 EHVO cases

 - DR16Q_EHVO
-    - contains all files relevant to the 98 DR16 EHVO cases (& possibly the candidates later on???
-TBD)
+    - contains all files relevant to the 98 DR16 EHVO cases (& possibly the candidates later on -- TBD)

 - NORMALIZATION
     - contains all files/codes necessary to run the code that fits & normalizes each quasar spectrum